Free Trial Software Downloads UPX Unpacker

 Write Your Own Custom Plug-ins

-Within the PE Explorer directory there must be a subdirectory named PLUGINS.
-All plug-ins (DLLs) should be placed in this folder.
+Within the PE Explorer directory there is a subdirectory named PLUGINS.
+Users should place all plug-ins (DLLs) in this designated folder.
+At present, the location of the plug-ins cannot be customized and should reside in the "PLUGINS" subdirectory.

-The plug-in API will be extended, therefore when writing custom plug-ins, it is important to pay special attention to the remarks made in the description of Functions and Types (see the product help file), and abide by them.
-Following these guidelines will keep your coding compatible with future versions of PE Explorer and Resource Tuner.
+The plug-in API will be extended, therefore when writing custom plug-ins, it is important to pay special attention to the remarks made in the description of Functions and Types (see the PE Explorer Help file), and abide by them.
+Following these guidelines will keep your coding compatible with future versions of PE Explorer.

-The plug-in API can be found within the PE Explorer or Resource Tuner packages.
+The plug-in API can be found in the Help within the PE Explorer package.

 Feature Tour